thixotropist/ghidra_import_tests/content/en/docs/notes/vectorization_case_study.md

   represented in IEEE 754-2008 encoding to the lower 32 bits of integer register rd.
 This works fine when the source is zero, but it has no clear C-like representation otherwise.
 These may better be replaced with specialized pcode operations.

 There is one discrepancy that does involve the vectorization code.
-The source code uses a standard riscv vector intrinsic function to store data:
+The source code uses a standard RISCV vector intrinsic function to store data:

 ```c